airphel/Txt_to_Wav_gTTS_version/README.md

 #2022 airphel
 #
 # msg-wav.sh
-Script réalisé à partir du celui de F8ASB.
+Script made from that of F8ASB.
-Générateur de message d'information pour serveur HBLink, FreeDMR, ...
+Information message generator for HBLink server, FreeDMR, ...
-Ce programme permet de générer automatiquement un fichier son au format Wav depuis une saisie de texte dans un fichier .txt.
+This program automatically generates a sound file in Wav format from a text entry in a .txt file.

-Le programme utilise la synthèse vocale de Google Text to Speech.
+The program uses speech synthesis from Google Text to Speech.

-### Installation nécessaire pré-requise :
+### Necessary installation prerequisites:

 `pip install gTTS`